-The good news: if your child has autism or is "behind" in their development, there are things you can do to help them!
+The good news: if your child is on the autism spectrum or is "behind" in their development, there are things you can do to help them!

 There are many different kinds of therapy for autism and in some cases medicine that can help your child get past the challenges that make it hard for them.
 These can reduce frustration, improve learning and support their development in many areas as they grow and change.

-The best way to help your child is to start these treatments as soon as possible!
+The best way to help your child is to connect with these services as soon as possible!

 Why is it important to start right away?

 Autism is related to how the brain works.
 Brains in young children develop very fast.
 They do this by forming new connections and chemical pathways, which are influenced by the child's experiences in the world.
 Sometimes this is called "wiring" in the brain.

 Baby's brains do most of this wiring in the the first 3 years of life.
 Anything they are exposed to will affect this wiring.
 For example: language, sensory information or behavior patterns.